sjavi4/PlayerDoll/README.md

 ## Notice

-<b> To adapt the new update flow of Minecraft (1.21.1+), this plugin is reconstructing to provide a higher flexibility in multi-versioning.</b>
+<b> To adapt the new update flow of Minecraft (1.21.1+), this plugin is adjusting to provide a higher flexibility in multi-versioning.</b>

 ## Disclaimer